 Increased land is the incremental increase in the total amount of tooth land which isn’t backed off.
 When using this kind of technique, it is possible for a tooth to be sharpened better without any significant loss of height occurring to the tooth.

 16. Continuous broaching machine

-This will always be a high-production machine where the component parts being operated on and will be carried through the machine on fixtures.
-These fixtures will be mounted on some kind of conveyor system which moves past a whole series of broaches that remain stationary.
+This will always be a high-production machine where the component parts are being operated on through the machine on fixtures.
+These fixtures will be mounted on a conveyor system moving past a whole series of broaches that remain stationary.
 An alternative approach would be for the parts to remain stationary and have the broaches moved across them.
-In either case, parts would be loaded by an operator at one end of the continuous broaching machine, and they would drop out on the other end of the machine.
+In either case, parts would be loaded by an operator at one end of the continuous broaching machine and they would drop out on the other end of the machine.